-The Committee may, in its sole discretion, authorize a Participant to transfer ownership of all or a portion of the Nonqualified Options granted to such Participant under the 1997 Program to (i) the spouse, children or grandchildren of such Participant ("Immediate Family Members"), (ii) a trust or trusts for the exclusive benefit of such Immediate Family Members, or (iii) a partnership in which such Immediate Family Members are the only partners, provided that (x) there may be no consideration for any such transfer, and (y)subsequent transfers of transferred options shall be prohibited except those in accordance with Section 10 (by will or the laws of descent and distribution).
+The Committee may, in its sole discretion, authorize a Participant to transfer ownership of all or a portion of the Nonqualified Options granted to such Participant under the 1997 Program to (i) the spouse, children, or grandchildren of such Participant ("Immediate Family Members"), (ii) a trust or trusts for the exclusive benefit of such Immediate Family Members, or (iii) a partnership in which such Immediate Family Members are the only partners, provided that (x) there may be no consideration for any such transfer, and (y) subsequent transfers of transferred options shall be prohibited except those in accordance with Section 10 (by will or the laws of descent and distribution).
 The Committee may, in its sole discretion, create further conditions and requirements for the transfer of Nonqualified Options.
-Following transfer, any such Options shall continue to be subject to the same terms and conditions as were applicable immediately prior to transfer, provided that for purposes of Sections 4, 11 and 15 hereof the term "Participant" shall be deemed to refer to the transferee.
+Following transfer, any such Options shall continue to be subject to the same terms and conditions as were applicable immediately prior to transfer, provided that for purposes of Sections 4, 11, and 15 hereof the term "Participant" shall be deemed to refer to the transferee.
 The events causing termination of rights in accordance with Section 10 hereof shall continue to be applied with respect to the original Participant, following which the Nonqualified Options shall be exercisable by the transferee only to the extent, and for the periods specified in Section 10.

-SECTION 13 STOCK DIVIDEND, STOCK SPLIT, REDUCTION IN SHARES, MERGER, OR CONSOLIDATION

-If a record date for a stock dividend, split, or reduction in the number of shares of Common Stock should occur after the Program Effective Date during the period of continued exercisability of any rights under the 1997 Program, appropriate adjustment shall be made to give effect thereto on an equitable basis.
+SECTION 13 STOCK DIVIDEND, STOCK SPLIT, REDUCTION IN SHARES, MERGER, OR CONSOLIDATION shares of Common Stock should occur after the Program Effective Date during the period of continued exercisability of any rights under the 1997 Program, appropriate adjustment shall be made to give effect thereto on an equitable basis.